-In 2009, the Office of Attorney Regulation Counsel did not file any motions recommending contempt with the Supreme Court; therefore, there were no findings of contempt or any hearings regarding contempt.
+In 2010, the Office of Attorney Regulation Counsel filed one motion recommending contempt with the Supreme Court; there were no findings of contempt or any hearings regarding contempt.
 Contempt proceedings are filed when an attorney practices law while under suspension or disbarment.
 See Table 23.